DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 - [ ]  Timestamp
 - [x]  All of the above

-Hint: Blockchain Basics
+Hint: Consider the information that a transaction block needs to have so that it can give proper details about the transaction.

-Explanation: Each Block contains a hash pointer to the next node , current transaction details , Timestamp.
+Explanation: Each Block contains a hash pointer to the next node, current transaction details, Timestamp.